casc-ianm/github101/github exercises week 2-2.md

 ## Solution

-### Allowing ports for SSH,http, and https in azure NSG
+### Allowing ports for SSH,HTTP, and HTTPS in azure NSG

 1. Open your azure portal
 2. At the home page, go to search bar and type **vitual machines**